postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ### pg_tde_delete_key

-Deletes the principal key for the current database.
+Unsets the principal key for the current database.
 If the current database has any encrypted tables, and there isn’t a default principal key configured, it reports an error instead.
 If there are encrypted tables, but there’s also a default principal key, internal keys will be encrypted with the default key.

 ```sql
 SELECT pg_tde_delete_key();